 to live and die in L.A.

-Definitively portraying the popular symbol for the beloved city, Mesplé captures the absolute culture of Los Angeles in this limited edition piece produced in black chrome and ferric silver nitrate.
+Definitively portraying the popular symbol for the beloved city, Mesplé captures the absolute culture of Los Angeles in this limited edition sculpture produced in a new finish each year including ferric silver nitrate, black chrome and gold.

 A functioning lock bars this skeletal figure from imposing any further.
 Shamed in its concrete wall mount, Imposed begs hopelessly to be freed.